digitallysavvy/speechmatics-academy/basics/12-melia-multilingual/README.md

 Exact wording will drift as the model is updated, so treat the transcript above as indicative rather than a fixture to diff against.

-> [!TIP]
-> Language labelling and transcription quality are separate concerns, and labelling is the more fragile of the two.
-The tag does not flip at the instant the speaker changes language — it lags while the detector accumulates evidence.
-On this recording the Latvian begins at 21.70s, but the first eight Latvian words are still tagged `en` and the tag only switches to `lv` at 25.48s, about 3.8 seconds in.
-The transcript is correct Latvian throughout; only the labels are late.
->
-> So treat these tags as a reliable answer to "which languages are in this file" and an unreliable one to "which language is this specific word".
-If you are routing per word — picking a translation target, say, or a downstream voice — expect a few seconds of wrong labels after every switch, and verify against your own audio.

 ## Key Features Demonstrated

 - **One model, many languages**: a single config transcribes mixed-language audio without selecting a language up front.